 Be sure to make time for the Animal Shows that happen every 2 hours.
 They’re a great way for kids to ask questions and see smaller animals up close and personal.

 It’s great for grandparents.
 We saw tons of inter-generational families, so invite them to join you!
 There’s plenty of seating all throughout the park, and shady spots, which means it’s perfect for me too 🙂

 Tips for Your Visit to Twin Valley Nature Park

 Bring your strollers and wagons, the grounds are very wheel friendly.

 Pack some bug deterrent if you’re going to take the Nature trail, on humid days the mosquitos are hungry.

 The animal food vending machines take quarters, so I’d plan for at least one dollar’s worth per kiddo (goats and deer can be fed)

-So take our word for it, Brantford Twin Valley Zoo is one attraction you have to visit.
+Take our word for it, Brantford’s Twin Valley Zoo is one attraction you have to visit.
 And when you go, share your favourite part of your day with us!